Hispaniola: 17th century: European skirmishes, division of the island and trade

-18th century onwards
+18th century to 19th century: Independence

-European colonists often died young due to tropical fevers, as well as from violent slave resistance in the late eighteenth century.
+European colonists often died young due to tropical fevers, as well as from violent slave resistance in the late 18th century.
 In 1791, during the French Revolution, a major slave revolt broke out on Saint-Domingue.
 When the French Republic abolished slavery in the colonies on February 4, 1794, it was a European first.
 The ex-slave army joined forces with France in its war against its European neighbors.
 In the second 1795 Treaty of Basel (July 22), Spain ceded the eastern two-thirds of the island of Hispaniola, later to become the Dominican Republic.
 French settlers had begun to colonize some areas in the Spanish side of the territory.

 Under Napoleon, France reimposed slavery in most of its Caribbean islands in 1802 and sent an army to bring the island into full control.
 However, thousands of the French troops succumbed to yellow fever during the summer months, and more than half of the French army died because of disease.
-After an extremely brutal war with atrocities committed on both sides, the French removed the surviving 7,000 troops in late 1803, the leaders of the revolution declared western Hispaniola the new nation of independent Haiti in early 1804.
+After an extremely brutal war with atrocities committed on both sides, the French removed the surviving 7,000 troops in late 1803, and the surviving leaders of the Haitian Revolution declared western Hispaniola the new nation of independent Haiti in early 1804.
 France continued to rule Spanish Santo Domingo.
-In 1805, Haitian troops of General Henri Christophe tried to conquer all of Hispaniola.
-They invaded Santo Domingo and sacked the towns of Santiago de los Caballeros and Moca, killing most of their residents, but news of a French fleet sailing towards Haiti forced General Christophe to withdraw from the east, leaving it in French hands.
+In 1805, after renewed hostilities with the ruling French government in Santo Domingo, Haitian troops of General Jean Jacques Dessalines tried to conquer all of Hispaniola.
+He launched an invasion of Santo Domingo and sacked the towns of Santiago de los Caballeros and Moca, killing most of their residents, but news of a French fleet sailing towards Haiti forced the invading army to withdraw from the east, leaving it in French hands.